 Capacity building with Co-ordinated Care

-The mission is to expand the capacity to provide best practice care for Addiction & Mental health among health care professionals and assess the outcome in India
+The mission is to expand the capacity to provide best practice care for Addiction & Mental health among health care professionals

 Since 2014, NIMHANS has piloted a “Virtual Knowledge Network” (VKN) with the mission of providing quality care in mental health by Collaborative learning and capacity building by using digital technology.
 Thus the people get the care they need, where they live, by people they know and trust.